Autumn walks in the Cotswolds: 12 of the best

 Upper and Lower Slaughter

-When thinking of picture-perfect Cotswold villages, they don’t get much more picturesque than the villages of Upper and Lower Slaughter with charming riverside cottages, stone bridges crossing the River Eye and 19th century watermills.
+When thinking of pretty Cotswold villages, they don't get much more picturesque than the villages of Upper and Lower Slaughter with charming riverside cottages, stone bridges crossing the River Eye and 19th century watermills.
 When autumn rolls in, the trees boast colours of gold and red with crunchy leaves littering the banks of the river.

 Dumbleton Hill is one of the Cotswold's best kept secrets and during the autumn, the dense woodland is full of deciduous trees that shed thousands of vibrant and brightly coloured leaves.
 Once you've worked your way to the top, the panoramic views of the Cotswolds are simply spectacular.
 Keep an eye out for the deer that are often seen grazing around the woods.